Children in Foster Care

 How is the region performing?

-Although no data was available for the three-county region from October 2018 to September 2019, the population of children in foster care increased slightly over the period analyzed in Luzerne and Wayne Counties.
-From the 2017-2018 period to the 2020-2021 period, however, the number of children in foster care trended upward for Lackawanna County.
-Racial and ethnic minorities belonging to the foster care population are underrepresented statewide and in the three-county region from 2020 to 2021.
+Although no data was available for the three-county region from October 2018 to September 2019, the population of children in foster care dropped slightly over the period analyzed in Lackawanna and Luzerne Counties.
+However, from 2016-2017 to 2021-2022, the number of children in foster care increased in Wayne County.
+However, the number of children in foster care decreased slightly in the 2021-2022 compared to the prior period.
+Recent data regarding the percentage of Wayne County children in foster care by race and Hispanic origin were unavailable.